DataDog/integrations-core/openshift/README.md

 Red Hat OpenShift is an open source container application platform based on the Kubernetes container orchestrator for enterprise application development and deployment.

-> There is no separate `openshift` check, this README describes the necessary configuration to enable collection of OpenShift-specific metrics in the Agent.
-Data described here are collected by the [`kubernetes_apiserver` check][1], and setting up this check is necessary to collect the `openshift.*` metrics.
+> This README describes the necessary configuration to enable collection of OpenShift-specific metrics in the Agent.
+Data described here are collected by the [`kubernetes_apiserver` check][1].
+You must configure the check to collect the `openshift.*` metrics.

 ## Setup